In this Oyo Personal Gym review, we will look at everything you may want to know about it to help you decide if it’s worth buying.

 Oyo Personal Gym Overview

-A lightweight and compact portable gym, the Oyo offers resistance of 10lb to 25lb, in 5lb increments.
-You will also need to change settings to swap between the resistance levels.
+A lightweight and compact portable gym, the Oyo offers a resistance of 10 lb to 25 lb, in 5 lb increments.
+You will need to change settings to swap between the resistance levels.
 This is done by snapping on so-called SpiraFlex FlexPacks.

 While you can do the workouts alone, when combined with the right diet, you will increase your energy level and get better results.
 The nutrition guide will help you do this.
 This is no cookie-cutter one plan fits all guide.
-There are different recommendations depending on your primary aim, be that weight loss, or improving your strength and fitness.
+The recommendations vary depending on your primary aim, be that weight loss, or improving your strength and fitness.

 What else do I need to know?